-Merging/Reducing the aggregations failed when computing the aggregation – How to solve this Elasticsearch error
+Merging Reducing the aggregations failed when computing the aggregation – How to solve this Elasticsearch exception

 Opster Team

-This guide will help you check for common problems that cause the log ” Merging/Reducing the aggregations failed when computing the aggregation ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: search and aggregations.
+This guide will help you check for common problems that cause the log ” Merging/Reducing the aggregations failed when computing the aggregation [ ” to appear.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: aggregations, search.

 Log Context